Orchestrator#

 2single_shard_config = ConfigOptions.create_from_environment("single_shard_db_identifier")

-For the multi-sharded database:
+For the multi-sharded Orchestrator:

 1# Initialize a ConfigOptions object